SURFscz/SRAMsync/README.md

 | attributes | List of attributes as specified for the group in the `sync-with-sram` configuration file.|

 When a new group appears in the SRAM LDAP for for the current CO, this event will be emitted.
-The attributes from the configuration file are send along for possible further processing.
+The attributes from the configuration file are sent along for possible further processing.

 #### remove-group